Paid Remote Study for Smokers

 • If you qualify and choose to participate, you will be randomly assigned to receive either oral nicotine pouches or nicotine replacement therapy (such as patches or lozenges).
 You will be asked to switch from cigarettes to your assigned product for 12 weeks.
 Throughout the 29-week study, you will complete five online surveys, brief phone check-ins with study staff, and simple at-home carbon monoxide tests.
 All participation is remote.

 Yes.
-Participants can earn up to $150 by completing all five online surveys.
+Participants can earn up to $200.
 Study products, including oral nicotine pouches or nicotine replacement therapy, will be provided at no cost.